 A deductible is payable on your insurance policy to eliminate small claims.
 Carriers spend a significant amount of time and money dealing with small claims and, as a result, they are willing to pass on the saving they achieve by avoiding them completely by providing the option of a high deductible – a good option for both the insurer and insured.

 To carry a higher deductible means that you’re willing to contribute to the settlement of any claim up to a set amount or percentage.
-For example, if you have a $1,000 deductible and you have a loss for $2,000, you will contribute $1,000 toward the loss and the carrier will pay the difference.
+For example, if you have a $1,000 deductible and you have a loss of $2,000, you will contribute $1,000 toward the loss and the carrier will pay the difference.

 It is absolutely worth it if you’re a responsible driver and have the funds set aside in the event of a loss.
 You and your agent will need to balance the costs and benefits to determine if carrying a higher deductible is beneficial to you.
-For example, I have a client who purchased a policy for a high-value property, and he opted for a percentage deductible.
+For example, I have a client who purchased a policy for high-value property, and he opted for a percentage deductible.
 This means that he will contribute a set percentage such as 2% or 5% to settle a claim, but the savings were more than $500 annually.